Veterans With Prostate Cancer are Entitled to a 100 Percent Rating for at Least Six Months After Surgery

-VA regulations provide that a 100 percent rating will be assigned for prostate cancer, and that such rating shall continue after the surgery for at least six months.
-Following the six month period, a mandatory VA medical examination shall be scheduled.
-If the VA rating examination finds that there is no metastasis (recurrence of cancer, often in the pelvic lymph nodes or in the bones), then the residuals of voiding dysfunction or renal dysfunction shall be rated, which usually means a reduction to a 10 percent rating.
+The Department of Veterans' Affairs' ("VA") regulations provide that a 100-percent rating will be assigned for prostate cancer, and that such rating shall continue after the surgery for at least six months.
+Following the six-month period, a mandatory VA-medical examination shall be scheduled.
+If the VA-rating examination finds that there is no metastasis (recurrence of cancer, most often found in the pelvic-lymph nodes or in the bones), then the residuals of voiding dysfunction or renal dysfunction shall be rated, which usually means a reduction to a 10 percent rating.

 It is possible that your friend filed a constructive claim for service-connection of prostate cancer.
 If the surgery was paid for by VA, obviously they knew the prostate cancer was related to Agent Orange exposure, so there could be a document in the file that would show he filed a claim in 2004.
 If he did at that time, then he would receive the retroactive benefits.
 The only way to know is to obtain a copy of the file and review the file.